swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// beginning of `regex`; otherwise, `false`.
     public func starts(with regex: some RegexComponent) -> Bool

-    /// Returns a Boolean value indicating whether the initial elements of the
+    /// Returns a Boolean value indicating whether the initial elements of this
-    /// sequence are the same as the elements in the specified regex.
+    /// collection are a match for the regex created by the given closure.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to compare.
+    /// - Parameter content: A closure that returns a regex to match at
+    ///   the beginning of this collection.
-    /// - Returns: `true` if the initial elements of the sequence matches the
+    /// - Returns: `true` if the initial elements of this collection match
-    /// beginning of `regex`; otherwise, `false`.
-    public func starts(
+    ///   regex returned by `content`; otherwise, `false`. public func starts(
         @RegexComponentBuilder with content: () -> some RegexComponent ) -> Bool